afamili93/afamili93.github.io/_pages/about.md

 Following my Ph.D., I co-founded [WayWave Inc.](https://waywave.com/) alongside Professor Angelos Stavrou.
 At WayWave, we bridge cutting-edge research and product development, working on next-generation localization and tracking solutions.
 Our work spans from high-accuracy tracking for AR/VR/MR systems to passive detection and localization of intruder objects using spaceborne illumination.
 Additionally, we are pioneering photonic-based high-accuracy timing systems that have the potential to revolutionize ranging capabilities and beyond.

-My expertise lies at the intersection of wireless systems, positioning and navigation, security, signal processing, and photonic-based timing technologies, and I am driven bythe challenge of transforming theoretical advancements into real-world solutions.
+My expertise lies at the intersection of wireless systems, positioning and navigation, security, signal processing, and photonic-based timing technologies, and I am driven by the challenge of transforming theoretical advancements into real-world solutions.

 Education